Tax saving is an integral part of everyone’s life. The tax saving investment can be made to s...

-As all are aware that the Income Tax Department is the governing body which regulates the income tax collection in India.
+As all are aware that the Income Tax Department is the governing body that regulates the income tax collection in India.
 If liability arises to pay a tax that you are liable to pay that tax to the government.
-Non Payment of taxes can lead you in a problem.
+Non Payment of taxes can lead you to a problem.
 However, in some cases, the Income Tax Department has put the responsibility of deducting and paying taxes of a person or entity or some other person.
 If the concerned person fails to do the same will have to face penalties specified by the Income Tax Department.

 As such Section 201 of the Income Tax Act was inserted which explains about interest chargeable on such persons for Non-Payment or late payment of TDS?
 In this topic we will cover the following:

 TDS or Tax Deducted at Source is generally a tax on the source of income.
-It is basically an indirect method of tax collection which follows the methodology of pay as you earn and collect as it is earned.
+It is basically an indirect method of tax collection that follows the methodology of pay as you earn and collect as it is earned.
 TDS provisions are applicable in the following cases:

 As TDS is deducted from a particular source of income it has to be deposited with the government.
 In case after deducting the TDS, the Deductor fails to pay the TDS deducted or fails to deduct TDS will be liable to pay interest under section 201.
 Section 201 of the Income Tax Act,1961 provides the consequences of failure to deduct or pay TDS.

 |Delay in deducting TDS||1% per month or part thereof||From the month in which TDS was deductible to the date of actual deduction|

 |Delay in payment of TDS||1.5% per month or part thereof||From the month in which TDS was deducted from the date of actual payment|

 Note: Any part of the month will be considered a full month.

 |Situation 1: TDS is not deducted on time||a) TDS should have been deducted on Aug 2017 |